14.3. Setting a label

 8. bottom, slightly left.

-• Around Point: labels are placed in a circle around the feature. equal radius (set in Distance) circle around the feature.
+• Around Point: labels are placed in a circle around the feature with an equal radius set in Distance.
+Additionally you can set Maximum Distance from the feature, to control how far a label can be placed from the feature it’s labeling.
 The placement priority is clockwise from the “top right”.
 The position can be constrained using the data-defined Quadrant option.

 • Offset from Point: labels are placed at an Offset X,Y distance from the point feature, in various units, or preferably over the feature.
 You can use a data-defined Quadrant to constrain the placement and can assign a Rotation to the label.